 Since 2010, the Women's Resource Center has hosted Denim Day on the Texas A&M Campus.
 CLEAR took over Denim Day in 2016.
 On the 4th Wednesday of April, we ask that everyone join us in our protest against the myths surrounding sexual assault by wearing jeans.
 To promote this event, CLEAR provides free Ask Me Why I'm Wearing Jeans Today! buttons and a small flyer with information about Denim Day.

 The Student Violence Educators (SAVE) will be having a table to bring awareness about sexual assault awareness month and Denim Day.
 They will be located at Rudder Plaza from 9am to 2pm.
-They will be handing out buttons, t-shirts, and fliers.
-Feel free to stop by and ask questions and enjoy a complimentary cupcake!.
+They will be handing out Denim Day buttons.
+Feel free to stop by and ask questions and enjoy a complimentary treat!

 How can I help publicize Denim Day?

 1 .
 Encourage your friends, roommates, classmates, professors, co-workers, or department to participate in Denim Day with you!

 2. Make a statement against sexual violence on social media!
 Post information on Facebook and Twitter about why you are wearing denim, or link to this page and encourage others to participate as well! #TAMUDenimDay

 3. Take pictures of yourself and people you know wearing denim in support of Denim Day and post them on our Facebook page or Twitter using the links to the left!
 Don't forget to include #TAMUDenimDay.